Tucson intersection reopened after motorcyclist seriously injured in crash

 A motorcyclist sustained life-threatening injuries in a two-vehicle crash Thursday afternoon, officials say.

-The crash was initially reported as a hit-and-run collision but Tucson police officers learned the other driver involved stayed at the scene.
+Police say the crash was initially reported as a hit-and-run collision but they later learned the other driver involved stayed at the scene.

 Anyone with further information is asked to call 911 or 88-CRIME, the anonymous tipster line.